EZ4BYG/DL_Apps/README.md

 - The framwork has all basic functions: forward propagation, apply gradient descent,  back propagation, predict, etc.
 - Need extra python packages: numpy, matplotlib, sklearn

+# Time：2020.12.12
+- Face Liveness Detection

+Description: Face Liveness Detection is a projetc that we should design a network based on CNN to distinguish between **Real-person photo image** and **Photo-person photo image**.

 ---

 # 深度学习实例：